 Building a sourdough bread starter generally takes about seven to eight days to complete.
 It could take longer depending on available yeast and bacteria present in your flour, and environment.
 Ambient temperature will also be a determining factor in the progression of your starter.
 A cooler kitchen means a slower starter.

-- DAY 7 or 8 (or beyond): Seven to eight days has been my experience for an established starter to emerge.
+DAY 7 and Beyond: Seven to eight days has been my experience for an established starter to emerge.
 But it can take longer.
 Keep repeating day two until you notice the signs of a ripe starter: the starter is elastic (not pasty) has a sweet-sour aroma, is light and fluffy, large and small bubbles are present under the surface and just breaking the surface (see pictures below).

-- NOTE: Time mentioned here is a guide rather than a determining factor for when the starter is ready.
+Note: time mentioned here is a guide rather than a determing factor for when your starter is ready.
 Use the cues and your senses to determine when it’s ready.
 It may take longer than eight days.

 It’s ready when it’s ready.